Invitations & Protocol

 5. Governor’s Aide in Attendance

-The Governor is attended by an Honorary-Aide-de-Camp, at all functions, unless otherwise indicated.
+The Governor is attended by an Honorary-Aide-de-Camp, at all functions and events, unless otherwise indicated.
 The Aide acts as an on-the-spot facilitator, assisting the Governor, and the event organisers as required.

 6. Anthems and Vice-Regal Salute

-At dinners and luncheons it is preferable that the official table is not elevated above other tables.
+At dinners and luncheons it is preferable that the official table not be elevated above other tables.

 The Aide must be seated within line of sight of the Governor, at a table immediately adjacent to the main table.
 In circumstances when seating is in rows, the Aide must be seated in the row behind the Governor, either directly behind or at the end of that row.